-Le Haut Marais, also known as the upper Marais, comprises the northern portion of the 3rd arrondissement.
+Le Haut Marais, also known as the upper Marais, is located in the northern portion of the 3rd arrondissement.
+The area feels more like a neighborhood than the better known, more crowded, and touristy section of the Marais in the 4th arrondissement.
+Le Haut Marias is filled with historic architecture, museums, restaurants (many of them vegan), cafés, boutiques, and hotels.
 It makes a lovely home base in Paris.
-The area feels more like a neighborhood than the better known, more crowded and touristy section of the Marais in the 4th arrondissement.
-Le Haut Marias is filled with historic architecture, museums, restaurants (many of them vegan), cafés, boutiques, and hotels.

 Last November, we enjoyed our stay at the Hotel Jacques de Molay on rue de Archives.
 Recently renovated, it offers modern design and amenities while staying true to the historic architecture.
 The staff was kind and helpful, offering us coffee while we waited for check-in, letting us print out concert tickets, and answering any questions.
 Although our room faced the street, it was very quiet.
-I adored flinging open the windows and braving the cool air to watch the clouds float by, and the light change as it hit the buildings across the way.
+Braving the cool air, I flung the windows open to watch the clouds float by and the light change as it hit the buildings across the way.

 Curious about who the hotel was named after, we learned that Jaques de Molay was the last Knights Templar Grand Master.
-The area encompassing le Haut Marais was founded in the 12th century by the Knights Templar who inhabited the area until the order was disbanded in the 14th century.
+The area encompassing le Haut Marais was founded in the 12th century by the Knights Templar, who inhabited the area until they were arrested by the king in 1307.
 Over the ensuing centuries, aristocrats built impressive hôtels particulier and all vestiges of the Templars were torn down.
-However, we found the spot where de Molay was burned at the stake on March 18, 1314, on the Île de la Cité, just under the western tip of Pont Neuf.
+However, we found the spot where de Molay was burned at the stake on March 18, 1314, just under the western tip of Pont Neuf, on the Île de la Cité.
 One of the great pleasures of slow travel is following the thread of discovery.
 I also enjoy continuing the journey by researching after returning home.
 Have you read about the red door at 45 rue des Archives in le Haut Marais yet?

-It’s easy to remain healthy and true to our whole foods plant-based diet in Paris because Le Haut Marais is home to some of our favorite restaurants, one of the main reasons we enjoy staying here.
-It was easy to start our days around the corner at Wild & The Moon trying different smoothie bowls topped with artisanal granola.
-In the late evenings, we’d enjoy a relaxing meal in the neighborhood at restaurants such as Le Potager du Marais.
+It’s easy to remain healthy and true to our whole foods, plant-based diet in Paris because Le Haut Marais is home to some of our favorite restaurants, one of the main reasons we enjoy staying here.
+It was easy to start our days around the corner at Wild & The Moon, where we delighted in their focaccia sandwiches and smoothie bowls topped with artisanal granola.
+In the late evenings, enjoyed relaxing meals in the neighborhood at restaurants such as Le Potager du Marais.
 Afterward, we lingered at cafés with a glass of wine before turning in.
-It was lovely to walk around the corner and fall into bed rather than breaking the mood coordinating transportation.
-You can read more about eating vegan and gluten-free in Paris in my previous post.
+It was lovely to walk around the corner and fall into bed rather than breaking the mood with having to coordinate transportation.
+You can read more about eating vegan and gluten free in Paris in my previous post.

 Just around the corner from the hotel, we enjoyed exploring Marché des Enfants Rouges, a charming 400-year-old covered market.
 The name is derived from a nearby orphanage whose children wore red coats.

 Several years ago, we discovered the tiny, but fascinating Images & Portraits tucked along the west side of Marché des Enfants Rouges.
 Most of the vintage photographs were vernacular, but some were by well-known artists.
-We were happy to find it still going strong in 2018 and spent quite a bit of time rummaging through the bins, happily pulling out images and sharing them.
+We happily spent quite a bit of time rummaging through the bins, pulling out images and sharing them.
 The owner has a camera pointed at his patrons out front.
 If you follow owner Fabien Breuvart on Instagram @fabien_collected you might just see a photo of yourself pop up!

-Several mornings, we found impromptu markets set up on the sidewalk of rue de Bretagne, just outside Marché des Enfants Rouges.
+Several mornings, impromptu markets were set up on the sidewalk of rue de Bretagne, just outside Marché des Enfants Rouges.
 Vendors sold artsy bags, handmade jewelry, and ethnic printed scarves.
 Another day the tables brimmed with typical brocante fare of mismatched old silverware and bakelite costume jewelry.